- The Washington Times - Tuesday, January 27, 2026

 Alex Barbir, an American missionary who spoke to TG News, told mourners during the burial of the seven miners, “Do not watch yourselves be slaughtered by terrorists.
 You must defend yourselves.”

-In Borno state on Friday, Boko Haram insurgents raided a village, killing a pastor and four other residents.
+In Borno state Friday, Boko Haram insurgents killed a pastor and four other residents in a village raid.

 Terrorism that pays